 Part of Station Z and the Execution Trench

 The camp’s prisoner executions took place at Station Z in the extreme corner of the camp.
-The area where the crematorium is located and the execution trench they exist as symbol of the great number of people who suffered in this place.
+The area where the crematorium is located and the execution trench exist as a symbol of the great number of people who suffered in this place.
 Reflect for a bit as you take some time to honor and remember the dozens of people who lost their lives.

 Important Tips for Your Visit